MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-column.md

 Removes a column from a table.

-To drop multiple columns from a table, see [drop table columns](#drop-table-columns).
+To drop multiple columns from a table, see [drop multiple table columns](#drop-multiple-table-columns).

 > [!NOTE]
 > This command does not physically delete the data, and does not reduce the cost of storage